Buy Clean California Act

 NEWS

-- DGS added fabricated product limits to assist in the assessment of fabricated product Environmental Product Declarations (EPDs) for compliance.
+- DGS added fabricated product limits to simplify the assessment of fabricated product Environmental Product Declarations (EPDs) for compliance.
 It eliminates the need to perform a mathematical calculation to convert the original unfabricated GWP limit to an equivalent fabricated GWP limit.
 See FAQ section 4.6 for more details.

 Eligible material |